halbgut/meteor-altboiler/README.md

 **config** - `Object`: An object holding configuration options.
 They will be merged with the current configuration.
 When properties already exist, the new one will be used.

-This configures altboiler. `altboiler` itself is an alias for this function
+This configures altboiler.
+The configuration is saved in `altboiler.configuration`.

 ## Configuration